fabric8io/gofabric8/README.md

       --client-key="": Path to a client key file for TLS.
-      --cluster="": The name of the kubeconfig cluster to use --context="": The name of the kubeconfig context to use -d, --domain="vagrant.f8": The domain name to append to the service name to access web applications -h, --help=false: help for gofabric8
+      --cluster="": The name of the kubeconfig cluster to use --context="": The name of the kubeconfig context to use -h, --help=false: help for gofabric8
       --insecure-skip-tls-verify=false: If true, the server's certificate will not be checked for validity.
 This will make your HTTPS connections insecure.
       --kubeconfig="": Path to the kubeconfig file to use for CLI requests.